datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 assert [x for x in spark.catalog.listTables() if x.name=='table'][0].isTemporary,"Expected table to be temporary, but it is not." assert [x for x in spark.catalog.listTables() if x.name=='table'][0].tableType=='TEMPORARY',"Expected table type to be TEMPORARY, but it is not."

+success_msg("Now you know how to create a temporary table from a dataframe.")
 ```

 ---